troy896/magisk-files/note.md

-## Magisk 2b9c2199-delta by HuskyDG
+## Magisk 6b00af65-delta by HuskyDG

 ### What is new?

-- Allowing developers to replace files in the system at the earliest init stage.
-- Remove "Riru Core" button.
-- Fix Magisk fails to inject if `/sbin` exist but is not included in `PATH` environment variable.
+- Fix F2FS tuning

 ### Diff from official